Nebu0528/GlobeChat-R-FB/README.md

 Globe Chat is a real-time web app used to chat with anyone around the workd.
-THe users can sign in with their Google accounts or log in anonymously to be able to chat with other users in a single chat room.
+The users can sign in with their Google accounts or log in anonymously to be able to chat with other users in a single chat room.

 Built with Javascript using React.
 Utilized Firebase to store user data and messages.